minimapletinytools/react-lua-tutorial/react-lua-expert.md

 end
 ```

 If you run just this example, you'll see "I might get run a lot!" print twice.
 In more complex react trees, this may get run many many times.
-Everytime a property or state changes (for example `setFlavor` gets called), react will rerun the code for that component and all of its descendants.
+Everytime a property or state changes (for example `setFlavor` gets called), React will rerun the code for that component and all of its descendants.
 This is called a rerender.
 Each call to `React.createElement` declares a node in the component tree.
-On rerenders, any node in the tree that shares the same location and type from the last time the tree was rendered will be considered the "same" node in the tree allowing state to be persisted.
+On re-renders, any node in the tree that shares the same location and type from the last time the tree was rendered will be considered the "same" node in the tree allowing state to be persisted.
 In this case, `useEffect` only runs the first time the node gets created in the tree.

 Of course, sometimes, your effectful code might be dependent on other parts of your component (for example, fetching a URL that's passed in as a property).
 In the above example, we pass in `{}` as the second argument to `useEffect` indicating there are no dependencies to the effect thus ensuring the effect only gets run once.
+DO NOT FORGET TO ADD THE `{}`.
 The next 2 sections will dive deeper into dependencies.

 ### Memoization `useMemo`

-Whereas effects are intending for controled interactiions with the world outside of react, sometimes, we'd also like to control code execution for optimization reasons.
+Whereas effects are intended for controlled interactions with the world outside of React, sometimes, we'd also like to control code execution for optimization reasons.
 Remember that your functional component code may get run (rendered) many more times than the number of instances of that component in your tree.
 We can use the `useMemo` hook to cache expensive computations so that they run only once.
-This technique is called [memoization](https://en.wikipedia.org/wiki/Memoization)

 ```lua
 local function MyEggCounter(props)